MajitoBrinkitos/MajitoBrinkitos/README.md

-- 👋 Hi, I’m @MajitoBrinkitos
+- 👋 Hi, I’m María José, Majo for my friends
 - 👀 I’m interested in outdoor activities, photography and technology
 - 🌱 I’m currently learning Web Development skills
 - 💞️ I’m looking to collaborate on projects and volunteering opportunities to put what I've learnt into practice